 6. HWEC schedule site meeting upon receipt of all completed documentation.
 A meter base will be provided at the site meeting.

-7. With plan approval, contractor can begin installation including meter base.
+7. With plan approval, contractor can begin installation including meter base. $650 meter/equipment install will be required at this time.

 8. Interconnection agreement completed and signed by member with all local or state inspection approvals.